Which is the best Royal Caribbean cruise ship?

 Navigator of the Seas is homeported from Los Angeles, where she sails short cruises to Ensenada, Mexico, as well as 7-night Mexican Riviera cruises.

 The other Voyager Class ships move around a bit more, offering cruises around the world.
-Adventure of the Seas will sail from Galveston and Bayonne in the winter, in addition to cruises in Europe from Copenhagen and Stockholm in the summer.
+Adventure of the Seas will sail from Port Canaveral in winter 2024-2025.

-Explorer of the Seas also splits time between North America and Europe, with cruises from Rome in the summer, and Galveston or Miami in the winter.
+Explorer of the Seas also splits time between North America and Europe, with cruises from Rome in the summer, and Port Canaveral in the winter.

-Voyager of the Seas offers cruises in Australia or China, depending on the cruise season.
+Voyager of the Seas offers cruises from Port Canaveral.

 Radiance Class